Thailand, Laos and Cambodia Discover

 Accommodations: Hotel in Vang Vieng.

-After breakfast, you will join the transfer to visit the most attractive destination in Vang Vieng – Blue Lagoon Tham Poukham and enjoy the relax time by soaking in crystal clear water.
+After breakfast, you will join the transfer to visit the most attractive destination in Vang Vieng – Blue Lagoon and Tham Poukham, enjoy the relaxing time by soaking in crystal clear water.

-Day 15: Vientiane – flight to Pakse – Wat Phou ruins
+Day 15: Vientiane – Fly to Pakse – Wat Phou Ruins.

 After breakfast, we will take the transfer to the airport for your flight to Pakse.

 Upon arrival transfer to Champasak town, home to Wat Phou ruins.
 Until the 1860s, Champasak was the major town of southern Laos, however French-built Pakse eventually replaced it as the area's commercial hub.
 Nearby Wat Phou, a UNESCO World Heritage temple is all that remains of one of Southeast Asia's most mysterious and least understood kingdoms.
 The Hindu-influenced Wat Phou ruins is the finest example of Khmer temple ruins outside Cambodia, and little has changed since French explorers first visited the site in the late 1800s.
 This site was once the nexus of the Khmer Kingdom which spanned over much of present-day Southeast Asia.